MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-fillable-excel.md

 [!include[banner](../includes/banner.md)]

-You can design an [Electronic reporting (ER)](/general-electronic-reporting.md) format configuration containing an ER [format component](general-electronic-reporting.md#FormatComponentOutbound) that you can configure to generate an outbound document in Excel workbook format.
-Certain ER format components must be used for that.
+You can design an [Electronic reporting (ER)](general-electronic-reporting.md) format configuration with an ER [format component](general-electronic-reporting.md#FormatComponentOutbound) that you can configure to generate an outbound document in a Microsoft Excel workbook format.
+Specific ER format components must be used to do that.

 ## Add a new ER format

-When you add a new ER format configuration to generate an outbound document in Excel workbook format, you must either select the **Excel** value for the **Format type** attribute of this format or keep the **Format type** attribute blank.
+When you add a new ER format configuration to generate an outbound document in an Excel workbook format, you must select the **Excel** value for the **Format type** attribute of this format or keep the **Format type** attribute blank.

--   When you selected the **Excel** value for the **Format type** attribute for the added ER format, you can configure this format to generate an outbound document in the only Excel format.
+- When you select the **Excel** value for the **Format type** attribute for the added ER format, you can configure this format to generate an outbound document only in Excel.
--   When you keep the **Format type** attribute blank for the added ER format, you can configure this format to generate an outbound document in any format that is supported by the ER framework.
+- When the **Format type** attribute is blank for the added ER format, you can configure this format to generate an outbound document in any format that is supported by the ER framework.

-To configure the ER format component of the added ER format configuration, you need to select **Designer** and open the ER format component for editing in the ER Operation designer.
+To configure the ER format component of the configuration,  select **Designer** and open the ER format component for editing in the ER Operation designer.

 ![ER configurations page](./media/er-excel-format-add-format.png)